List of war crimes: 1983 - 2009 Sri Lankan Civil War

 There are allegations that war crimes were committed by the Sri Lankan military and the rebel Liberation Tigers of Tamil Eelam during the Sri Lankan Civil War, particularly during the final months of the conflict in 2009.
 The alleged war crimes include attacks on civilians and civilian buildings by both sides; executions of combatants and prisoners by the government of Sri Lanka; enforced disappearances by the Sri Lankan military and paramilitary groups backed by them; acute shortages of food, medicine, and clean water for civilians trapped in the war zone; and child recruitment by the Tamil Tigers.

 A panel of experts appointed by UN Secretary-General (UNSG) Ban Ki-moon to advise him on the issue of accountability with regard to any alleged violations of international human rights and humanitarian law during the final stages of the civil war found "credible allegations" which, if proven, indicated that war crimes and crimes against humanity were committed by the Sri Lankan military and the Tamil Tigers.
 The panel has called on the UNSG to conduct an independent international inquiry into the alleged violations of international law.
 The Sri Lankan government has denied that its forces committed any war crimes and has strongly opposed any international investigation.
 It has condemned the UN report as "fundamentally flawed in many respects" and "based on patently biased material which is presented without any verification".

-2011–Present: Syrian civil war
+2011–2024: Syrian civil war

 International organizations have accused the Syrian government, ISIL and other opposition forces of severe human rights violations, with many massacres occurring.
 Chemical weapons have been used many times during the conflict as well.
 The Syrian government is reportedly responsible for the majority of civilian casualties and war crimes, often through bombings.
 In addition, tens of thousands of protesters and activists have been imprisoned and there are reports of torture in state prisons.
 Over 470,000 people were killed in the war by 2017.